 Tuākana tutors/mentors work alongside the lecturer to support students with assignments and revision for the quizzes and exam.
 For more information and to find contact details for the Statistics Tuākana coordinator, please see https://www.auckland.ac.nz/en/science/study-with-us/maori-and-pacific-at-the-faculty/tuakana-programme.html

 - Topic 1: Making predictions

 - Topic 4: Informing decisions

-This course is a standard 15-point course and so students are expected to spend 10 hours each week per course over the semester completing learning tasks such as attending lectures, completing weekly assignments, attending tutorials, and revising for quizzes and the exam.
+This course is a standard 15 point course and so students are expected to spend 150 hours over the semester completing learning tasks such as attending lectures, completing weekly assignments, attending tutorials, revising for quizzes and the exam.